 The Tokyo Marathon is among the six World Marathon Majors, the only one taking place in Asia.
-This makes it one of the most important athletic events on the continent with a few hundred thousands applicants.
-The marathon sponsored by Tokyo Metro takes place every February or March with about 35,000 runners on the course.
+This makes it one of the most important athletic events on the continent with a few hundred thousand applicants.
+The marathon, sponsored by Tokyo Metro takes place every February or March with about 35,000 runners on the course.

 The Tokyo Marathon course is quite flat and features many iconic landmarks of the Japanese capital.
 It starts by Tokyo Metropolitan Government Building, then passes Iidabashi, Nihonbashi and Asakusa areas.
 The finish line is not far from Tokyo Station at Gyoko-dori Ave.
 Crowds cheer for runners vigorously through the entire course.